-Schools may not incur a budget deficit without the prior agreement of the Director of Children's and Adult Services, in consultation with the Chief Finance Officer.
+Schools may not incur a budget deficit without the prior agreement of the Strategic Director of Children, Young People & Learning, in consultation with the Chief Finance Officer.
 Such deficits will only be approved in certain circumstances (see 4.9).

 4.6 Charging of interest on deficit balances